Transformers: Transformers: Kiss Players (2006–2007)

+Many of its characters and ideas have made appearances in other Transformers media.
+The Autroopers appeared in Transformers: Animated in 2009 with an official toyline released in Botcon in 2011.
+The colors of white and blue used for Glit would inspire the Shattered Glass incarnation of Ravage.
+A new toy figure of Sundor would be released under the Transformers Generations: The Fall of Cybertron line in 2012.
+Several ideas introduced into the 2007 storyline focusing on the introduction of Primus into the Japanese cartoon's timeline have been revisited and expanded upon, which shares Kiss Players storytelling while attempting to fill in gaps of the timeline in the Japanese Generation 1 cartoon continuity.
+The Transformers Legends manga, while featuring lewd content and new stories and characters, also has the two returning and older characters of Atari and Shaoshao.

 Robots in Disguise (2000–2001)

 First broadcast in Japan in 2000, Robots in Disguise was a single animated series consisting of thirty-nine episodes.
 It was exported to other countries in subsequent years.
-In this continuity, Megatron recreates the Decepticons as a subfaction of the Predacons on Earth, a potential reference to the return to the vehicle-based characters following the previous dominance of the animal-based characters of the Beast eras.
+In this continuity, Megatron re-creates the Decepticons as a sub-faction of the Predacons on Earth, a potential reference to the return to the vehicle-based characters following the previous dominance of the animal-based characters of the Beast eras.
 It is a stand-alone universe with no ties to any other Transformers fiction, though some of the characters from Robots in Disguise did eventually make appearances in Transformers: Universe, including Optimus Prime, Ultra Magnus, Side Burn and Prowl.

-The show was heavily censored in the U.S. due to its content of buildings being destroyed and terrorism references after the 9/11 attacks on the World Trade Centers.
-The show was eventually banned from cable TV networks in the U.S.
+The show was heavily censored in the U.S. due to its content of buildings being destroyed and terrorism references after the September 11 attacks on the United States and three episodes were cut altogether.

 The Unicron Trilogy (2002–2006)

 These three lines, launched in 2002 and dubbed the "Unicron Trilogy" by Transformers designer Aaron Archer, are co-productions between Takara and (lesser extent) Hasbro, simultaneously released in both countries, each lasting 52 episodes.
-Armada followed the Autobots and Decepticons discovering the powerful Mini-Cons on Earth, which are revealed by the end to be weapons of Unicron.
+Armada followed the Autobots and Decepticons, discovering the powerful Mini-Cons' on Earth, which are revealed by the end to be weapons of Unicron.
 Energon, set ten years later, followed the Autobots and the Omnicons in their fight to stop the Decepticons and the Terrorcons from resurrecting Unicron with energon.

 In Japan, the series Transformers: Cybertron showed no ties to the previous two series, telling its own story.
 This caused continuity problems when Hasbro sold Cybertron as a follow-up to Armada/Energon.
 The writers attempted to change certain plot elements from the Japanese version to remedy this, although this largely added up to nothing more than references to Unicron, Primus, Primes and Minicons.

-Just as Marvel produced a companion comic to Generation One, Dreamwave Productions published the comic Transformers Armada set in a different continuity to the cartoon.
+Just as Marvel produced a companion comic to Generation 1, Dreamwave Productions published the comic Transformers Armada set in a different continuity from the cartoon.
 At #19, it became Transformers Energon.
 Dreamwave went bankrupt and ceased all publications before the storyline could be completed at #30.
 However, the Transformers Fan Club published a few stories set in the Cybertron era.